 Fresh and delicious Vegan Bahn Mi Noodle Bowls with Sriracha Tofu, rice noodles, pickled carrots and radishes, crunchy cucumber and cabbage and a creamy vegan spicy Bahn Mi dressing! #bahnmi #healthybowl #noodlebowl #vegan #veganbowl #bahnmibowl #noodles

-So I just heat this up on the stove for a couple of minutes in a mix of vinegar water, salt and sugar, then place them in a bowl in the freezer, to chill them fast.
+Step 2: Pickle the shredded carrot and radishes.
+These are essential and make the bowl!
+Heat this up on the stove for a couple of minutes in a mix of vinegar, water, salt and sugar, then place them in a bowl in the freezer, to chill them fast.
+These are watermelon radishes, but regular radishes and daikon radish, all work well too!
+TIP: A good Banh Mi, always has something pickled.
+Remember that. 🙂

 Fresh and delicious Vegan Bahn Mi Noodle Bowls with Sriracha Tofu, rice noodles, pickled carrots and radishes, crunchy cucumber and cabbage and a creamy vegan spicy Bahn Mi dressing! #bahnmi #healthybowl #noodlebowl #vegan #veganbowl #bahnmibowl #noodles